-CAA’s Visual line of sight operations are as follows:
+CAA’s Visual line of sight operations rules means that:

-- (1) any area in which the person’s view of the surrounding airspace in which the aircraft will operate is obscured from view by objects, buildings, trees or other natural obstacles.
+- in any area in which the drone pilots view of the surrounding airspace in which the aircraft will operate is obscured from view by objects, buildings, trees or other natural obstacles.

-- (2) meteorological conditions that obstruct the person’s ability to maintain visual line of sight of the aircraft.
+- in meteorological weather conditions that stop you from maintaining visual line of sight of the drone.

-- (1) maintain visual line of sight with the aircraft; and
+- maintain visual line of sight with the aircraft at all times

-- (2) be able to see the surrounding airspace in which the aircraft is operating; and
+- be able to see the surrounding airspace in which the aircraft is operating

-(3) operate the aircraft below the cloud base.
+- operate the aircraft below the cloud base or fog, smoke etc

-(d) For the purposes of this rule visual line of sight means a straight line along which an observer has a clear view and which may be achieved with the use of—
+Visual line of sight means a straight line along which an observer has a clear view and which may be achieved by:

-- (1) spectacles, contact lenses, or a similar device used to correct subnormal vision of the user to no better than normal vision but not the use of an electronic, mechanical, electromagnetic, optical, or electro-optical instrument; or
+- spectacles, contact lenses, or a similar device used to correct any subnormal vision